vatesfr/xen-orchestra/docs/from_the_sources.md

 ```
 git clone -b master http://github.com/vatesfr/xen-orchestra
-git clone -b stable http://github.com/vatesfr/xo-web
 ```

-> Note: xo-server has been migrated to the [xen-orchestra](https://github.com/vatesfr/xen-orchestra) mono-repository, and xo-web **will migrate in future too**.
+> Note: xo-server and xo-web have been migrated to the [xen-orchestra](https://github.com/vatesfr/xen-orchestra) mono-repository.

 ## Installing dependencies

-### xo-server

 Once you have it, use `yarn`, as the non-root user owning the fetched code, to install the other dependencies.
 Into `xen-orchestra` directory and launch the following command: